mvaibhavm09/CTF-Writeups/HacktheBox/Nunchucks.md

 Here we saw a perl file and we can the access of this file.
 Now we know that this machine is running perl so we make a payload.

+I reused the backup script, but with all of the code except the header stripped off and I changed the system command for executing reverse shell.
 ```perl
 #!/usr/bin/perl
 use POSIX qw(strftime);